Adakai/5-e-commerce/README.md

 ## After install make sure to run `npm install`

-### if you have troup you might need to delete package.lock.json file and re run `npm install`
+### if you have trouble you might need to delete package.lock.json file and re run `npm install`

 #